Sch3lp/resume/resume.md

 :   Same as in 2015.

 2015 • PXL
-:   Taught Software Engineering in Java (with Spring) to a class of 15+ students for 7 weeks.
+:   Taught Software Engineering in Java (with Spring) to a class of 15+ bachelor students for 7 weeks at the PXL school in Hasselt.

 2015 • Cegeka
 :   Taught an internally created JavaScript course to external and internal developers.